Estimating network-mediated causal effects via principal components network regression: Introduction

-We expect our estimators to have significant causal and non-causal applications to outside of the network setting.
+We expect our estimators to have significant causal and non-causal applications beyond network setting.
 Similar methods for low-rank data have been employed, for example, on spatial networks \citep{gilbert2021, tiefelsdorf2007, doreian1981, ord1975}, text data \citep{keith2021, veitch2020, gerlach2018}, psychometric surveys \citep{freier2022, thurstone1947}, imaging data \citep{zhao2020,levin2022a}, and omics panels \citep{listgarten2010, alter2000}.
-Indeed, we apply our method to psychometric data, in addition to our running social network example.
+Indeed, in the sequel, we apply our method to psychometric data, in addition to our running adolescent smoking example.
 In data applications, we find that adolescent girls end up smoking more than adolescent boys primarily due to an indirect network effect.
 This suggests that public health interventions might want to disrupt or alter social group formation.
 In an application to psychometrics data, we find that a meditation app reduces anxiety primarily by helping study participants defuse (i.e., step back and examine) from their emotions and by helping them feel less lonely.
 Our findings suggest that the meditation program might improve mental health outcomes by replacing meditation modules aimed at increasing a sense of meaning in life with additional modules targeting defusion or loneliness.

 Our work is related to several extant lines of research.
 Past authors have heuristically proposed regression estimators for latent mediation in networks under the Hoff model \citep{hoff2002}, albeit without asymptotic theory or much elaboration of causal mechanisms~\citep{dimaria2022a,liu2021, che2021}.
 These ideas are related to work on non-parametric mediation analysis \citep{tchetgentchetgen2012, farbmacher2022, fulcher2020,zheng2012} and semi-parametric methods for hidden mediators such as \cite{cheng2022}, as well as methods for proximal mediation such as \cite{dukes2021} and \cite{ghassami2021b}.
 Similarly, \cite{sweet2019, sweet2022, guha2021, zhao2022} consider mediation in networks, albeit treating entire networks as mediators, an approach that requires observing an entire network per unit of analysis.